 This dominoes set is specifically designed for travel.
 It has a magnetic board that prevents pieces from sliding around while playing on the road, comes in a pocket-sized carrying case, and is super fun!

-This company makes all sorts of other magnetic travel games as well, so be sure to check out all the other options.
+This company makes all sorts of other magnetic travel games for kids as well, so be sure to check out all the other options.

 #9.)
 Biodegradable Sunscreen